-The Office of Career Development works with students to actively develop their professional networks.
-Career Development offers forums, panels, receptions, and lectures each semester to help students find their career path or fortify the path they are already following by speaking with lawyers in areas of interest.
+The Office of Academic Planning and Career Development works with students to actively develop their professional networks.
+The Office offers forums, panels, receptions, and lectures each semester to help students find their career path or fortify the path they are already following by speaking with lawyers in areas of interest.
 Our office partners routinely with other campus offices and student organizations in providing these opportunities.

-- Networking Forums: Each semester attorneys from the same or similar practice areas are invited to campus to speak with students in a table-talk setting.
+- Networking Forums: Attorneys from a variety of practice areas are invited to campus to speak with students in a table-talk setting.
 Students come away with a heightened understanding of specific practice areas as well as a deeper sense of the different settings—law firm, in-house, government agency, public interest organization.

-- Practice Area Profiles: Each week during the fall and spring semesters, attorneys in different practice areas host a session for eight to ten students.
+- Practice Area Profiles: During the fall and spring semesters, attorneys in different practice areas host a session for eight to ten students.
 These small meetings offer students the opportunity to learn about a practice area and meet a potential advisor in a more intimate setting.